Brecon: Controversy

+Administrative history

+Brecon was an ancient borough.
+Its date of becoming a borough is unknown, but it was described as having burgesses in 1100 and its first known charter was issued in 1276.
+Until 1536, the town formed part of the wider Lordship of Brecknock, a marcher lordship.
+In 1536 the new county of Brecknockshire was created, with Brecon as its county town.

+The borough of Brecon's responsibilities were originally primarily judicial, holding various courts.
+The borough council also owned the manorial rights to the borough, oversaw the town's market and fairs, and ran elections for the borough's member of parliament.
+In 1776 a separate body of improvement commissioners was established to supply the town with water and pave and light the streets.

+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standarised how most boroughs operated across the country.
+The improvement commissioners were abolished in 1850 when their functions were taken over by the borough council.

+The borough was abolished in 1974, with its area instead becoming a community called Brecon within the larger Borough of Brecknock in the new county of Powys.
+The former borough council's functions therefore passed to Brecknock Borough Council, which was in turn abolished in 1996 and its functions passed to Powys County Council.

 Education

 Brecon has primary schools, with a secondary school and further education college (Brecon Beacons College) on the northern edge of the town.
 The secondary school, known as Brecon High School, was formed from separate boys' and girls' grammar schools ('county schools') and Brecon Secondary Modern School, after comprehensive education was introduced into Breconshire in the early 1970s.
 The town is home to an independent school, Christ College, which was founded in 1541.

 Transport

 The junction of the east–west A40 (London-Monmouth-Carmarthen-Fishguard) and the north–south A470 (Cardiff-Merthyr Tydfil-Llandudno) is on the east side of Brecon town centre.
 The nearest airport is Cardiff Airport.

+The town's primary public transport hub is the Brecon Interchange at the B4601 Heol Gouesnou, served mainly by the long-distance T4, T6 and T14 routes operated by TrawsCymru.
+Local services 40A and 40B, operated by Stagecoach South Wales, connect the town centre with the suburbs, operating at a roughly-hourly frequency.

 Monmouthshire and Brecon Canal

 The Monmouthshire and Brecon Canal runs for 35 mi between Brecon and Pontnewydd, Cwmbran.
 It then continues to Newport, the towpath being the line of communication and the canal being disjointed by obstructions and road crossings.
 The canal was built between 1797 and 1812 to link Brecon with Newport and the Severn Estuary.
 The canalside in Brecon was redeveloped in the 1990s and is now the site of two mooring basins and Theatr Brycheiniog.